This article will show you 12 Easy Ways to Enjoy Guava (with Pictures)

 4

-Use your nose before making a decision If you hold a ripe guava to your nose and get an immediate, pleasant aroma, it is ready to be eaten.
+Use your nose before making a decision A ripe guava has an aroma that fills the room even before you bring it close to your nose.
 It should have a pleasant, musky aroma.
 Find guavas that smell and taste like the ones you remember eating.
 [3]

 Advertisement